jtpmath/jtpmath2.github.io/categories.md

 I had a dream about symmetric monodial categories.

-I feel like that's when I knew I made it.
+I feel like that's when I knew I'd made it.